thomas-maurice/dnsbin2/README.md

 This is a (slightly) improved re-implementation of my already embarassingly stupid and useless [dnsbin](https://github.com/thomas-maurice/dnsbin) written in Go.

 The main advantages are:
-* It is in Go, and not in Python, because Python is a trash language for trash people
 * I does not embed a f*cking BIND server inside the docker image
 * It can delete uploaded files (I don't know if the previous version was able to but tbh my eyes started bleeding when I read the code so we'll never know)
 * You can make the retrieving of the files concurrent, so it can be both utterly useless and very fast, just like the software equivalent of [sanic](https://knowyourmeme.com/memes/sanic-hegehog)